 Just when you think you have the thermodynamic part figured out Goswami explains that you can create energy directly from sunlight and, evidently, not from your father’s photovoltaic panels.
 “I call it beyond photovoltaics,” he explains.
 “Traditional silicon-based systems use the quantum nature of light.
 They have limitations based on the band gap, or what portion of the solar spectrum it uses.
 What we are developing uses the wave nature of light.”
 Again, Prof. Goswami comes to the rescue.
 “The wave nature of light is electromagnetic radiation.
 You are familiar with antennas for radio waves, right?” he asks.
 “Well those radio antennas pick up electromagnetic radiation, called radio waves, and convert them to electrical signals,” he explains, “and then on to audio if you are listening to a radio.
 FM broadcast wavelength is about three meters.
 We are going to use exactly the same method except instead of having antennas a meter in length to catch radiowaves, they will be a fraction of a micron to catch sunlight.”
 With the advent of nanotechnology, the concept is becoming feasible.
 Will future panels have a forest of tiny antennas?
-“No,” laughs Goswami, “It will be more like a lot of little TV dish antennas, very tiny parabolas.”
+“No,” laughs Goswami, “The antennas will be so small you won’t be able to see with naked eyes.
+The skin of a building may be covered with billions of such antennas providing electricity for the building”.

 Air Purification and Disinfection using Photocatalytic Technology